-As a duly elected body of the First Nation, the Council is one body composed of one Chief, a Deputy-Chief or Acting Chief and a fixed number of Councillors who have overall legal jurisdiction to enact local laws of good governance.
-As representatives of the debendaagziwaad, they are mandated by the electors to make decision on their behalf and to ensure fair, effective and efficient delivery of programs and services by establishing an appropriate public administrative capacity.
+As a duly elected body of Nipissing Nation, the Council is comprised as one Chief, a Deputy-Chief and a fixed number of Councillors who have overall legal jurisdiction to enact laws of governance.
+As representatives, Council is mandated to make fair and effective decisions on behalf of debendaagziwaad and ensure the effective delivery of programs and services by establishing an appropriate public administrative capacity.